SubZeroPL/AssM/README.md

 ## ⚠️ Requirements
 For the application to work [.NET framework 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) is required.

 Application is developed and tested on Windows 11 OS.
-In theory should also work on Linux/Mac hovewer it was not tested on those platforms and the functionality will be reduced (no creation of CHD files because of only Windows version of CHDMAN is provided).
+In theory should also work on Linux/Mac hovewer it was not tested on those platforms (only a bit on Linux and not at all on Mac) and currently only Win and Linux builds are released (see below).

 ## 📦 Releases
 Each release starting with 1.4.0 has four variants: